If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 Supports

-One of the advantages of WordPress over other content management systems is the community that supports it.
+One of the advantages of WordPress over other content management systems is its community.

-WordPress is supported by a large community of dev worldwide.
-As an open-source project, over 500 developers from 58 countries contributed to WordPress version 6.0.
+WordPress is supported by a large worldwide community of developers.
+As an open-source project, WordPress version 6.0 has attracted over 500 developers from 58 countries.

 Talking of version 6.0, WordPress has been translated into 205 languages by local volunteers.